History of the Connecticut Judicial Seal Home Home BannerBanner

 Paternity Action

 Open with restrictions.
-Acknowledgments and Agreements filed within a paternity action filed prior to 10/1/95 are non disclosable.
-Acknowledgments and Agreements filed after 10/1/95 are disclosable.
+Acknowledgments and Agreements filed within a paternity action filed prior to 10/1/95 are non-disclosable.
+Acknowledgments and Agreement filed after 10/1/95 are disclosable.

 Pre-Sentence Investigation & Assessments